sridchin/Sentiment-Analysis/README.md

 # XCS Student Code Repository
-This repository contains all code for the corresponding assignment in XCS229ii.
+This repository contains all code for your assignment!
 The build tools in this repo can be used to run the autograder locally or compile a LaTeX submission.